No fancy smoker needed to make incredibly delicious bacon!

 - Fry up and enjoy immediately, or tightly wrap small quantities of uncooked bacon slices in plastic wrap and freeze.

 - When frying the bacon, use a lower temperature than what you might be used to otherwise it may quickly start to burn in the pan.
+I prefer to bake my bacon on a parchment-lined tray; it usually takes about 20 – 25 minutes at 350F.

 - Order another batch of pork belly and play around with your seasonings.